* Tests showed Syria used sarin gas, says Kerry

 * France says it cannot act alone

-BEIRUT/WASHINGTON, Sept 1 (Reuters) - Syria hailed a "historic American retreat" on Sunday, mockingly accusing President Barack Obama of hesitation and confusion after he delayed a military response to last month's chemical weapons attack near Damascus until after a congressional vote.
+BEIRUT/WASHINGTON, Sept 1 (Reuters) - Syria hailed a “historic American retreat” on Sunday, mockingly accusing President Barack Obama of hesitation and confusion after he delayed a military response to last month’s chemical weapons attack near Damascus to consult Congress.

 U.S. Secretary of State John Kerry said tests had shown sarin nerve gas was fired on rebel-held areas on Aug.
 21, and expressed confidence that U.S. lawmakers would do “what is right” in response.

 Washington says more than 1,400 people, many of them children, were killed in the attack.

 It was the deadliest incident of the Syrian civil war and the world’s worst use of chemical arms since Iraq’s Saddam Hussein gassed thousands of Kurds in 1988.
 But opinion polls have shown strong opposition to a punitive strike among Americans weary of wars in Iraq and Afghanistan.

 Obama’s announcement on Saturday that he would seek congressional authorisation for punitive military action against Syria is likely to delay any strike for at least nine days.

 But the United Nations said his announcement could be seen as part of an effort to forge a global consensus on responding to the use of chemical arms anywhere.

 “The use of chemical weapons will not be accepted under any circumstances,” U.N. spokesman Martin Nesirky said.
 “There should be no impunity and any perpetrators of such a horrific crime against humanity must be held accountable.”